Best Video Production Companies in Austin (And How to Evaluate Them)

 Some companies are great at winning the pitch and less great at executing the project.
 Watch for signs in your initial conversations: are they spending more time selling you than listening to you?
 Are they name-dropping clients instead of explaining their process?

 Be careful with companies that quote very fast without asking many questions.
 A fast quote usually means they're fitting you into a template.
 Templates produce average results.
+If you want to understand what a thorough quoting process looks like, read through Austin video production pricing — specifically the section on what questions a good company should ask before giving you a number.

 Also pay attention to who you're actually talking to.
 Some production companies have strong salespeople and junior execution teams.
 Ask to meet the person who will actually be running your project before you sign anything.